 On March 29, 2012, after receiving stockholder approval, the Company completed a Securities Purchase and Exchange Agreement with The Israel Land Development Company - Energy Ltd. (the "ILDE Transaction").
 The Company received 28,402,262 common shares of ILDE in exchange for issuance of certain securities in the Company - see note 8(b).
-Accordingly, the Company owns 3.05% of ILDE's outstanding common stock, which are subject to a minimum six months lock-up restriction imposed by the Israeli Securities Law and Regulations.
+Accordingly, the Company owns 3.05% of ILDE's outstanding common stock, which are subject to a minimum six month lock-up restriction imposed by the Israeli Securities Law and Regulations.
+Subsequent to June 30, 2012, the Company sold 8,500,000 common shares of ILDE for net proceeds of \$1.4 million, on an off-market basis, due to lock-up restrictions.